 Supporting these reports is AASB Staff Paper: Comparisons of Standards for Smaller Entities which explores options for modified accrual and cash bases of accounting as additional tiers of financial reporting requirements.

 For profit private sector

 The AASB is progressing the proposals exposed in ITC 39 that will remove the ability of many entities to lodge special purpose financial statements with regulators using SAC 1 Definition of the Reporting Entity.
 Instead lodging non reporting entities will need to prepare a new general purpose financial statement.
 This will need to adopt the recognition and measurement requirements of all accounting standards (including consolidation) but with a reduced disclosure burden.
-An ED of the proposed disclosures is due in June, and the ED to remove SAC 1 is due in October.Read more
+An ED of the proposed disclosures is due in July, and the ED to remove SAC 1 is due in August.Read more

 Not for profit private sector